JereKuusela/valheim-dev/publish/README.md

 	- Improves the autocomplete for the `alias`, `bind` and `server` commands.
 	- Improves the `dev_config` command to allow directly setting flags with values 1 and 0.
 	- Improves the `dev_config` command to work better when giving multiple values to some commands.
+	- Improves the `dev_config` command to print the current value for non-flags if no parameter is given..
 	- Improves the autocomplete support (for other mods relying on this feature).
 	- Removes the setting `command_delay` as obsolete since `wait` command works much better.
+	- Removes the custom command `tutorialtoggle` as obsolete since `disable_tutorials` setting works much better.
 	- Fixes command tab cycling breaking when cycling to an alias.
 	- Fixes incorrect autocomplete for aliases.
 	- Fixes modifier keys working incorrectly with multiple commands.